Politics and Philosophy BA

 -

-In this module, we examine relations between the party-state and society in contemporary China.
-You will explore this topic through a number of themes, such as resistance, 'civil society', gender, online expression, censorship and self-censorship, repression, responsiveness, and inequality.
-Through doing so, you will engage in important recent debates about China's political development.
+You will get to explore this topic through a number of themes, such as resistance, 'civil society', gender, online expression, censorship and self-censorship, repression, responsiveness, and inequality.

 -

-This module aims to provide students with an understanding of the nature and legitimacy of forms of protest against the modern state.
-In particular the module focuses on issues of contemporary terrorism.
-However, in order to understand the nature and motivations of terrorism it is necessary to understand the nature of the modern state and other, non-violent forms of protest such as civil disobedience.
+In order to understand the nature and motivations of contemporary terrorism, it is necessary to understand the nature of the modern state and other, non-violent forms of protest such as civil disobedience.Â

 -